 - Read your essays OUT LOUD — to someone else if possible.
 You will notice missing words and funny verb tenses.
 Listen and feel for bumps.
 That’s where you need to edit.
 Make sure it sounds like you.
 Couple of hints:

 - Read your essay to your phone recorder and then listen back for the bumps.

-- Print up the preview copies and read it to look for bumps and typos.
+- Print up the preview copies and read them to look for bumps and typos.

-- Read your sentences backward — the last sentence to first sentence.
+- Read your sentences backward — from the last sentence to the first sentence.
 It will help you read the words on the paper and not what you think it says.

 - Here’s a link to some more of my editing hints.